nick-otter/nick-otter.github.io/about.md

 **whoami?**

-I am interested in the dull side of technology: hardware, servers, switches, uptime, the OSI model.
+I am interested in the dull side of technology: servers, switches, uptime, the OSI model.
 I think it's great to empower individuals to enjoy working on these things and I believe in the [Dead Internet Theory (DIT)](https://en.wikipedia.org/wiki/Dead_Internet_theory).

 **Why Anni Albers?**